CarlosGoncalves18/star-wars-test/README.md

 3. **View Starships:** Users can access a list of starships used in the Star Wars universe.
 Details about each starship, including its name, model, manufacturer, and other specifications, are available for exploration.

 4. **Search for a Person:** The application enables users to search for a specific person within the Star Wars universe.
-By entering a person's name in the search bar, users can retrieve detailed information about that individual.
+By entering a person's name in the search bar.

 ## Getting Started